Atlantic and Western Railway: History

 Originally the A&W ran between Sanford and Lillington, 25 miles.
 In 1961, the line was abandoned except for 3 miles from Sanford eastward.
-In the 1970s, the ATW's fleet of modernized 40-foot boxcars in food lading service were some of the last 40' boxcars in revenue service in the United States.
+In the 1970s, the ATW's fleet of modernized 40-foot boxcars in food lading service were some of the last 40-foot boxcars in revenue service in the United States.
+The railroad company was reorganized in 1988, following its sale to Rail Management Corporation.

 In 2001 the A&W began operating between Sanford and Cumnock over a line that was originally a segment of the Cape Fear and Yadkin Valley Railway and subsequently Southern Railway and Norfolk Southern.
+The railway was sold in 2005 to the Gennessee and Wyoming Corporation.
 In 2011, Norfolk Southern granted the A&W additional rights to serve customers between Cumnock and Brickhaven over the original Norfolk Southern Railway.